BelguteiTsevegmed/BelguteiTsevegmed/README.md

 - 🔭 I’m currently working on **some Java and Python projects**

-- 🌱 I’m currently learning **Objet Orienter Programming, Machine Learning**
+- 🌱 I’m currently learning **Object Oriented Programming, Machine Learning**

 - 📫 How to reach me **belgutei.tsevegmed@gmail.com**